sebymiano/little-vm-helper-images/README.md

 ## Use

-The easiest way to use this repository is via the Makefile, which performs the builds in docker containers that include all the necessary dependnecies. `make` without arguments will print a list of targets.
+The easiest way to use this repository is via the Makefile, which performs the builds in docker containers that include all the necessary dependencies. `make` without arguments will print a list of targets.
 Alternatively, [lvh](https://github.com/cilium/little-vm-helper/) can be used directly, which is  faster but requres the necessary tools (e.g., guestfs-tools) to be installed in the host.